-The Strategy has identified that the introduction of State Environmental Planning Policy (Exempt and Complying Development Codes) Amendment (Low Rise Medium Density Housing) (Part 3B of SEPP) has a significant potential to increase residential density, in the R2 Low Density Zone in particular, to levels that will detrimentally impact the character and amenity of this zone.
+The Strategy has identified that the introduction of State Environmental Planning Policy (Exempt and Complying Development Codes) Amendment (Low Rise Housing Diversity Code) (Formerly known as Low Rise Medium Density Housing) (Part 3B of SEPP) has a significant potential to increase residential density, in the R2 Low Density Zone in particular, to levels that will detrimentally impact the character and amenity of this zone.
 The growth would also outstrip the capacity of the current and planned infrastructure, making this uncontrolled growth unsustainable.